 Dear Lost and Unsure,

-Take your time getting organized!
+Take your time to get organized!
 This moment is about you and your family.
 You are not obligated or expected to dive into a conversation about your pregnancy with your new employer just yet.

 Giving the details and nuances around this job there’s a lot of unknowns.
 First, the pandemic is curtailing most travel, and given that you are coming from the United States you won’t be doing much travel to foreign countries for work.
 It might be a year before you get on a plane.